zimmermannlowbrass/python-p4-flask-restful-ud/README.md

 `GET`, let's look into updating records individually and in batches with `PATCH`.

-Run `pipenv install && pipenv shell` to enter your virtual environment.
-Run `flask db upgrade` from the `newsletters/` directory to create your database and `python seed.py` to populate it with seed data.
+Run `pipenv install; pipenv shell` to enter your virtual environment.
+Run `flask db upgrade` from the `server/` directory to create your database and `python seed.py` to populate it with seed data.

 ***